⚠️ Plants cannot ship to CA, FL, HI, or US territories

 Like other Echinopsis hybrids the cactus has been a fast grower and quite hardy.
 It has been happy to overwinter outdoors, though Tucson isn't the best place to test the lower limits on things; I assume it wouldn't appreciate a hard freeze.

-Growth habit Mounding round cactus surrounded by pups
+Growth habit Mounding cactus surrounded by pups

 Light Filtered sun, under a tree or shade cloth, or bright indirect light